e-v-o-l-v-e/local-content-share/README.md

   tanq16/local-content-share:main
 ```

-The application will be available at `http://localhost:8080`
+The application will be available at `http://localhost:8080` (or your server IP).

 You can also use the following compose file with container managers like Portainer and Dockge (remember to change the mounted volume):